onap/vnfrqts-requirements/docs/Chapter4/Security.rst

 .. req::
     :id: R-15671
     :target: VNF
-    :keyword: MUST NOT
+    :keyword: MUST

-    The VNF **MUST NOT** provide public or unrestricted access to any data without the permission of the data owner.
-All data classification and access controls must be followed.
+    :updated: casablanca

+    The VNF **MUST** provide access controls that allow the Operator to restrict access to VNF functions and data to authorized entities.

 .. req::
     :id: R-89753